EliasDolinsek/sharedshopping/README.md

 # sharedshopping

-Shopping list app with ability to share your list with others and real time synch.
+Shopping list app with the ability to share your list with others in real-time.

 ## Getting Started